 Once the bread is done baking, place it on a wire rack over parchment paper to cool while you prepare the glaze.

 Beat together the softened cream cheese and powdered sugar.
-Add 1 teaspoon of milk.
+Add 1 tsp of milk.

 Decide how you want to serve your carrot cake bread: